microsoft/industry/telco/solutions/observability/readme.md

 #### Design considerations

 - ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection.
-- ExpressRoute connections don't go over the public Internet.
-This allows ExpressRoute connections to offer more reliability, faster speeds, consistent latencies, and higher security than typical connections over the Internet.
+- ExpressRoute connections don't go over the public internet.
+This allows ExpressRoute connections to offer more reliability, faster speeds, consistent latencies, and higher security than typical connections over the internet.
 - Connectivity to Microsoft online services (Microsoft 365 and Azure PaaS services) occurs through Microsoft peering.
 We enable bi-directional connectivity between your WAN and Microsoft cloud services through the Microsoft peering routing domain.
 - With ExpressRoute Microsoft peering you don't need an ExpressRoute gateway as you can access Azure PaaS services directly over their public endpoint.
   - This setup may reduce your data transfer costs, as you don't need a private endpoint for the purpose of uploading data from on-premises into an Azure storage service (such as ADLS Gen2).
 - With ExpressRoute Microsoft peering, you must use public IP addresses that you own for setting up the BGP sessions.
-Microsoft must be able to verify the ownership of the IP addresses through Routing Internet Registries and Internet Routing Registries.
+Microsoft must be able to verify the ownership of the IP addresses through routing internet registries and internet routing registries.
 - When Microsoft peering gets configured in an ExpressRoute circuit, all prefixes related to these services gets advertised through the BGP sessions that are established.
 A BGP community value is attached to every prefix to identify the service that is offered through the prefix.
 - If you plan to consume only a subset of services offered through Microsoft peering, you can reduce the size of your route tables in two ways.
 You can:
   - Filter out unwanted prefixes by applying route filters on BGP communities.